john Holy Bible

 Mark is one of the 3 synoptic gospels, Matthew, Mark, and Luke, that are very similar.
 The Gospel According to John has a different arrangement and offers a somewhat different perspective on Christ.

-Jim Goss, Professor of Religion, gave a good class at Davis Community Church on the comparison.
+Current, 21st century scholarship Jim Goss PhD, former head of religious studies at Cal State Northridge, gave a good class at Davis Community Church on the comparison.
 What's below comes from Jim's class and other sources.

 John The whole Gospel is very focused on people coming to understand that they can be transformed by accepting Jesus Christ.